 Beginner Level: Journaling Challenge

 The Beginner Level for NaJoWriMo is a great way to get started journaling.
-It involves writing a simple diary or journal entry a least once a day for 30 days.
-The journal entry can be as simple as a one sentence summary of your day.
+It involves writing a diary or journal entry at least once a day for 30 days.
+The journal entry can be as simple as a one-sentence summary of your day.
 The goal is to start building a journal writing habit.
-Use whichever tool journal writing tool works best for you, (e.g., pen and paper notebook, an online website like 280Daily.com, or a dedicated digital journal like Day One for the Mac.
+Use whichever journal writing tool works best for you (e.g., pen and paper notebook, an online journal writing app, or a dedicated journaling app like Day One for the Mac.